sayranovv/todo-list-app/README.md

-# todo-list-app
+# ToDo List App

-This template should help get you started developing with Vue 3 in Vite.
+This is a todo list app with cloud saving

+## Technologies Used

+- Vue
+- Vue-router
+- Tailwind css
+- Vite
+- Appwrite

 ## Recommended IDE Setup